DogeTheBeast/College_notes/1st Year/First Term/CHEM 154/Unit 8/Gibb's Free Energy.md

 And at constant pressure and temperature,
 $${\LARGE \Delta G = \Delta H - T \Delta S}$$

 Gibb's Free Energy can be used to determine the spontaneity of a process.
-Hence, the spontaneity of a process is determined by the [[entropy]] and the [[enthalpy]] of the reaction.
+Hence, the spontaneity of a process is determined by the [[Entropy]] and the [[Enthalpy]] of the reaction.

 $${\LARGE \Delta G = -T \Delta S_{Universe}}$$